Sequential Adaptive Design for Jump Regression Estimation: Method

+We hope that collectively the $n+b$ design points have higher densities at places near the jump location curve (i.e., places with small $d(\V{x}_J, \V{x})$).
+Certainly, we do not know where the jump location curves are located in practice, so we do not know the distance $d(\V{x}_J, \V{x})$.
+But, the distance can be roughly located using the observations of the regression function at the $n$ design points selected by the previous stages.
+It is easy to show that the following statistic increases as $d(\V{x}, \V{x}_J)$ decreases,

-It is easy to show that the statistic increases as $\V{x}$ approaches one of the jump location curves $\{\partial \mathcal{A}_b\}$.
-Based on that, we propose a desirable joint density $f$ to be
+so we use it as a jump detection statistic.
+Based on the jump detection statistic, we propose a desirable joint density $f$ to be

-where $C >0$ is a normalization constant.
+where $C >0$ is a normalization constant, and the coefficient $\alpha$ controls the exploration vs exploitation trade-off.
+We chose $\alpha = 1/\sigma^2$, where $\sigma^2$ is the noise variance.
+With that choice, the quantity $\alpha(\hat{m}_1-\hat{m}_2)^2$ is approximately the square of the jump magnitude relative to the noise variance.
+For higher $\sigma^2$, this sampling function seeks more exploration, and for lower $\sigma^2$, more exploitation is sought.
+The noise standard deviation $\sigma$ is estimated using the median absolute deviation (MAD).

 Because $\mathcal{X}$ is bounded and the estimates $\hat{m}_{(l)}$ are bounded, $C$ is well defined.
-From \eqref{eq:joint}, the sampling density for the second sample should be
+From \eqref{eq:joint}, the sampling density for the $b$ new design points should be

 where the approximation comes from the standard kernel density estimation of $f_1(\V{x})$, and $h$ is a non-spatial adaptive kernel bandwidth parameter that depends on the sample size $n$.
 Sampling from the complex density \eqref{eq:conden} can be performed by the Metropolis-Hasting Algorithm.
-For computational feasibility, we propose to limit the sampling locations as follows: first construct a Delaunay triangulation of the design points sampled previously, and the centroids of the resulting triangles are only possible sampling locations.
+For more computational feasibility, we can limit the sampling locations to ones sampled from the uniform distribution over the regression domain.
 For each of the possible sampling locations, we can compute $f_{2|1}(\V{x})$ up to a normalizing constant.
 The computed values are normalized so that the summation of all the computed values is equal to one.
-The normalized values will serve as the probability mass function (pmf) defined on a finite number of the possible sampling locations, and then $n$ i.i.d. samples will be taken from that pmf as the second-stage design points.
+The normalized values will serve as the probability mass function (pmf) defined on a finite number of the possible sampling locations, and then $b$ i.i.d. samples will be taken from that pmf as the $b$ new design points for the next stage.

-The above two stage selection scheme can be easily extended to a multi-stage selection scheme, where the desirable joint density function $f(\V{x})$ is updated after each stage with the new data and the updated estimates $\hat{m}_{(l)}$.
-The sampling density $f_{2|1}(\V{x})$ for the next stage can be updated accordingly.
-Based on the asymptotic analysis in \cite{qiu2004local}, after more stages are implemented in the above sequential design, the sampling density $f_{2|1}(\V{x})$ could more accurately figure out high density areas that are close to the true jump location curves.